vipulgupta2048/awesome-documentation/readme.md

 ## About

 Once upon a time, I set out to find and share great examples of technical documentation over the web.
-But, couldn't find a single awesome community curated resouce containing great documentation examples that were categoried as per their usecases.
-Well, that's how this awesome list came along.
-Be sure to add even more documentation websites that you see all over the web.
+But, couldn't find a single **awesome** _community-curated_ `resource` that provided great examples of docs categoried according to their usecases.
+Well, look no further for the awesome-documenation list here!
+And, we are looking for even more examples.

-Each heading in the list and links below it relates a section of the documentation that is equal parts captivating, interesting and inspiring.
+Below, you can find the table of contents with each heading in the list corressponding to an actual section of the documentation.
+In each of the headings contains examples of documentation that is equal parts captivating, interesting and inspiring for the readers.
 If code for the repository is open-source, it would be linked right next to it.

-Below you can find, table of contents.
+## Table of Contents

 - [Getting Started](#getting-started)
 - [Tutorials & Guides](#tutorials--guides)